prisma/specs/prisma-framework/Readme.md

 The Migrate Client is a runtime library that lives inside the Prisma CLI.

+**TODO** finish

 #### Server

 The Migrate Server can run either locally as a sidecar process or remotely as a coordination server.
 While the Migrate Server does support HTTP for triggering commands, it has different requirements than the Access Server.
 Unlike data access, migrating your data may take hours or even days to complete.
 We can't expect to have a reliable connection for the duration of these long-running processes.

 So additional to HTTP, the Migrate server also supports websocket for subscribing to update events.

+**TODO** finish

 ### Manage

+**TODO** studio workflows

 ### Schema